supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/LabScenarioPreview/Lab-05.md

 ### Lab overview

-In this lab, you will learn how to add guest users to a directory which involves inviting external users, such as clients or partners, to access specific resources within your organization's directory,
+In this lab, you will learn how to add guest users to a directory which involves inviting external users, such as clients or partners, to access specific resources within your organization's directory.

 ### Objectives